Back to Bits & Bobs

 music using simple ascii characters, meaning that each of its

-elements are represented by one or two keystrokes on a computer
+elements is represented by one or two keystrokes on a computer

 keyboard.
 It can consist of one tune, or many tunes.
 Here is an